goldshtn/linux-tracing-workshop/bpf-oneliners.md

 In another shell, run `sudo su` or establish a new SSH connection to the machine.
 In both cases you should see a trace message in the previous shell.

-Now, try adding additional probe definitions to also trace `seteuid` and `setresuid`.
+Now, try adding additional probe definitions to also trace `setreuid` and `setresuid`.
 The latter one has three parameters: the real user id, the effective user id, and the saved set-user-id.

 - - -